-The lack of a balance between the oxidation of methane and water vapour at lower altitudes is in fact not surprising, because the photochemical processes involved in the conversion of methane to water vapour are less effective there.
-This is because less UV radiation reaches these altitudes (le Texier et al., 1988).
-Furthermore, since the transport via the shallow branch is comparably fast (depending on latitude, altitude and season a few years or less from the entry point in the tropics to midlatitudes, see Birner and Bönisch, 2011) the changes in water vapour and methane are not coupled in the extratropical lowermost stratosphere.
-This is the main reason why potential water is not conserved in this regime.
+The missing balance between methane and water vapour at lower altitudes is in fact not surprising, because the photochemical processes involved in the conversion of methane to water vapour are less effective there since less UV radiation reaches these altitudes (le Texier et al., 1988).
+Furthermore, since the transport via the shallow branch is comparably fast (less than about one year from the entry point in the tropics to mid-latitudes, see Birner and Bönisch, 2011) the balance between water vapour and methane is also not reached in the extratropical lowermost stratosphere.
+This could explain the phase shift in the water vapour QBO signal between 25 and 17 km (Fig. 7) and is in line with measurements of age of air by e.g. Haenel et al. (2015) which show that the air at 17 km is younger than the air above.

 Schneising et al. (2011) estimated for the time interval 2007 to 2009 a tropospheric increase of methane of about 8 ppbv year-1 following a period of no significant change from 2003 to 2007.
-Taking into account the delay between the tropospheric and a possible stratospheric trend related to the age of air (about 2-3 years between injection into the stratosphere at the tropics and measurement at 17 km at higher latitudes according to Haenel et al., 2015) explains part but not all of the increase of potential water at lower altitudes after 2009/2010 shown in Fig. 10.
-An additional influence of varying tropical tropospheric water vapour on the observed increase of potential water is therefore likely.
-Prior to the end of 2011 the positive potential water anomaly extends to higher altitudes.
+Considering a delay between the tropospheric and a possible stratospheric trend related to the age of air (about 2-3 years since emission at 17 km according to Haenel et al., 2015), this could explain the increase of potential water at lower altitudes after 2009/2010 shown in Fig. 9.
+Until end of 2011 the positive

+20 potential water anomaly extends to higher altitudes.
 This is in agreement with the increasing age of air at higher altitudes.
+However, from the current data set an additional influence of varying tropospheric water vapour input on the observed increase of potential water cannot be ruled out.

-In the upper dynamical regime water vapour is produced from methane oxidation and potential water anomalies are to a good approximation homogeneous with altitude and change on longer time scales.
-Above 20 km, in the region of the deep branch of the Brewer-Dobson circulation, air is older.
-This enables oxidation of methane to water vapour to be completed rapidly.
-As a result variations of both gases are in phase and potential water is essentially conserved (Fig. 8).
-Consequently at these altitudes water vapour changes can be concluded to be mainly determined by the oxidation of methane.
+Above 20 km, in the region of the deep branch of the Brewer-Dobson circulation, air is older such that the conversion process from methane to water vapour has reached an equilibrium, variations of both gases are in phase and potential water is essentially conserved (Fig. 7).
+A remaining open issue is the OBO signal observed in both methane and water vapour at higher